nosilver4u/ewww-image-optimizer/readme.txt

 = 5.3.1 =
 * fixed: warning related to user-defined exclusions in JS and picture WebP
+* fixed: AMP compatiblity for Lazy Load and WebP rewriters was broken

 = 5.3.0 =
 * added: Easy IO replaces image URLs within style elements for page builders like Elementor and Divi